sailbot-vt/ground_station_25/README.md

 ### Usage

-Left click on the map to add waypoints.
-Right clicking removes the closest waypoint to your cursor's location.
+- Left click on the map to add waypoints.
+- Right click to remove the waypoint closest to your mouse's cursor position.

 ### Demo (might be out of date with current iteration)